thor-harsh/Project--ML-2/README.md

   Go through the dataset first to explore the dependent and independent variable.
 </table>

 **So what are you waiting for...?
-Jump to the code to get started.As usual for any doubt or query see you in pull request section.
+Jump to the code to get started.
+As usual for any doubt or query see you in pull request section 😁😂.
 Thanks!**